_______________________________________

 Texas Governor John Connally and his wife, Nellie, can also be seen in the doorway

-of the Boeing 707 in the rarely-published second picture shown below.
+of the Boeing 707 in the rarely-published third picture shown below.

 Less than one hour later, both President Kennedy and Governor Connally were on stretchers inside Parkland Hospital after having been shot by Lee Harvey Oswald